blachlylab/intervaltree/README.txt

 to the most recently accessed node.
 In sequential queries, one may need only to descend a single node from the root.
 This means for sequentially ordered operations, it can beat the perfectly balanced AVL tree.
 Random access, on the other hand, can be extremely poor.
+In this library, we introduce another uncommon optimization, the "probabilistic" splay tree.
+Randomizing the likelihood of performing the splay operation on read can substantially improve access times for some workloads.
+(Albers & Karpinski 2002)

 Implicit Interval Trees (IIT) store the entire tree in a compact linear array sorted by start position.
 They were created by Heng Li and implemented